Food ♦ Family ♦ Friends

 , a coffee table book by photographer Ruthie Rosauer.
 The book showcases more than 140 photographs of trees embellished with twenty five poems penned by twenty poets.

-appears in Issue 5.2 of Star 82 Review
+appeared in Issue 5.2 of Star 82 Review

 , an art and literature, online and print magazine that highlights words and images in gemlike forms.